idsia-robotics/idsia-robotics.github.io/index.md

 # Work with us

-[Contact us](mailto:alessandrog@idsia.ch) if you are interested in a PhD or Researcher position in our lab.
+[Contact us](mailto:alessandrog@idsia.ch) if you are interested in a position in our lab as a Research Engineer, PhD student, or Post-doc researcher.

 # Sponsors